TITLE:Program Director of ABC AmeriCorps Program

 Administrative and functional supervision is exercised over an administrative assistant.
 Director oversees the supervision of the ABC AmeriCorps members by the site supervisors.

 Bachelor’s degree or the ability to obtain a bachelor’s degree required.
-Minimum three years experience in supervision, preferably in administration; office computer applications; successful grant writing; experience in creating and managing grant budgets and working with government agencies; experience in arranging and presenting training opportunities; good written/verbal communication skills; high energy and service orientation required.
+One to three years experience in supervision, preferably in administration; office computer applications; successful grant writing; experience in creating and managing grant budgets and working with government agencies; experience in arranging and presenting training opportunities; good written/verbal communication skills; high energy and service orientation required.
 Knowledge of AmeriCorps preferred; appreciation for volunteer service required.

 TORT LIABILITY STATEMENT: